 If Paul is charged with arranging a meeting with a minor for lewd purposes, he should be able to defend himself by arguing that he did not arrange the meeting because of a sexual interest in children.

-In order for you to be guilty of this offense, it must be the case that you intended to do one of the following at the meeting:
+In order for you to be guilty of this offense, you must have intended to do one of the following at the meeting:

 - Expose your genitals, pubic or rectal area;

-- Have the minor expose his/her genitals, pubic or rectal area; OR
+- Have the minor expose their genitals, pubic or rectal area; OR

-- Engage in lewd or lascivious conduct with the minor—which means initiating any touching that is supposed to sexually arouse either person.13
+- Engage in lewd or lascivious conduct with the minor—which means initiating any touching that is supposed to sexually arouse either of you.9

-Lewd or lascivious conduct includes touching any part of the person’s body, including through his/her clothes.
-It also includes causing someone to touch his or her own body.14
+Lewd or lascivious conduct includes touching any part of the person’s body, including through their clothes.
+It also includes causing someone to touch their own body.10

-1.1.
-Going to a meeting with a minor for lewd purposes
+Going to a Meeting with a Minor for Lewd Purposes

 Penal Code 288.4 PC covers the crime of arranging a meeting with a minor for lewd purposes.
-However, this law also provides for enhanced penalties if you actually attend the meeting.15
+However, this law also provides for enhanced penalties if you actually attend the meeting.11

 Note that the enhanced penalties will apply even if you never actually engaged in any sexual activity at the meeting.
 All that matters is that you showed up for it.

-The penalties for violating Penal Code 288.4 PC depend on the defendant’s criminal history and the circumstances of the allegations.
+The penalties for violating Penal Code 288.4 PC depend on your criminal history and the circumstances of the allegations.

-In most cases, arranging a meeting with a minor for lewd purposes will be a misdemeanor in California law.17
+In most cases, arranging a meeting with a minor for lewd purposes will be a misdemeanor in California law.13

 The potential penalties are: